6 Reasons You Should Get More Sleep (And What to Do If You Can't)

-Looking for an excuse to sleep in?
-March 6th through March 13th marks the National Sleep Foundation’s annual Sleep Awareness Week, a public education and awareness campaign to promote the importance of getting enough shut-eye.
 According to experts, a good night’s rest is key for your health, productivity, and safety.
-Not convinced? mental_floss spoke with Alon Avidan, head of the Sleep Disorders Center at the University of California-Los Angeles.
+Not convinced?
+Mental Floss spoke with Alon Avidan, director of the Sleep Disorders Center at the University of California-Los Angeles.
 He told us why should get more sleep—and what you should do if you’re having trouble logging the hours you need.

 Avidan says that sleep is needed for proper immune function.
 According to the Mayo Clinic, your body releases proteins called cytokines while you sleep, certain types of which help your body fight infections and reduce inflammation.
 You produce fewer of these productive proteins when you don't rest, along with lower levels of infection-fighting antibodies and cells.
 This might be why you’re more likely to get sick when you’re tired—and why you'll also stay sick longer.
-Meanwhile, a recent study in the journal Sleep confirmed how important sleep was for the immune system: Researchers found that people who sleep six hours a night or less are four times more likely to catch a cold than people who get seven or more hours of shut-eye.
+Meanwhile, a 2015 study in the journal Sleep confirmed how important getting some Zs is for the immune system: Researchers found that people who sleep six hours a night or less are four times more likely to catch a cold than people who get seven or more hours of shut-eye.

 Meanwhile, your body also produces less of an appetite-regulating hormone called leptin when you go without sleep.
 This phenomenon is clearly exemplified by studies that show that adults who sleep less than five or six hours a night face a higher risk of being overweight.
 Also, losing only a few hours of sleep for several days in a row can cause people to gain weight nearly immediately—mostly because they tend to overeat carbohydrates and other fattening foods.